Is there any credence to the idea that the sacred name Yahweh should be protected from possible misuse by demanding that it should not be spoken?

-Archaeological evidence, as well as historical records, testify that from the time that the Israelites were first banded together as a nation at the Exodus in 1439 B.C.E. until a small group of their Judahite branch was permitted to return to Judaea from their Babylonian captivity in the late sixth and mid-fifth century B.C.E., the Israelites commonly spoke and wrote the sacred name Yahweh.
+Archaeological evidence, as well as historical records, testify that from the time that the Israelites were first banded together as a nation at the Exodus in 1439 B.C.E. until a small group of their Judahite branch was permitted to return to Judaea from their Babylonian captivity in the late 6th and mid-5th century B.C.E., the Israelites commonly spoke and wrote the sacred name Yahweh.

 Referring to this evidence, the noted historian William Foxworth Albright comments:

-In essentials, however, orthodox Yahwehism remained the same from Moses to Ezra.
+In essentials, however, orthodox Yahwism remained the same from Moses to Ezra.
 (Archaeology and the Religion of Israel.
-The John Hopkins Press, 1942)
+John Hopkins Press, 1942, p.
+175)

 The Encyclopaedia Judaica similarly concludes: